 From Fig. \ref{dlerrorfig} and Table \ref{tab1}, we see that the median value of the relative error of the luminosity distance is larger than $1\%$ and the median value of the angular resolution is bigger than $0.1$ deg$^2$ with LISA.
-The Q3nod model gives better constraint on the luminosity distance at redshift $z\lesssim 1.5$, but the pop model gives better constraint on the angular resolution.
-To improve the accuracy of the distance measurement and the sky location of the source, we use the network of LISA, Taiji and TianQin (LISA-Taiji-TianQin) to make parameter estimation \cite{Zhang:2020hyx,Zhang:2020drf,Zhang:2021kkh,Gong:2021gvw,Zhang:2021wwd} and the results are shown in Fig. \ref{dlerrorfig} and Table \ref{tab1}.
+The Q3nod model gives a better constraint on the luminosity distance at redshift $z\lesssim 1.5$, but the pop model gives a better constraint on the angular resolution.
+To improve the accuracy of the distance measurement and the sky localization of the source, we use the network of LISA, Taiji and TianQin (LISA-Taiji-TianQin) to make parameter estimation \cite{Zhang:2020hyx,Zhang:2020drf,Zhang:2021kkh,Gong:2021gvw,Zhang:2021wwd} and the results are shown in Fig. \ref{dlerrorfig} and Table \ref{tab1}.
 With the LISA-Taiji-TianQin network, the Q3d model can give the luminosity distance at the precision level of $0.03\%$ and improve the angular resolution to reach $1.7\times 10^{-5}$ deg$^2$.
-Therefore, the network greatly improves the accuracy of the sky location and the luminosity distance than that with LISA alone by several orders of magnitude.
+Therefore, the network improves the accuracy of the sky localization and the luminosity distance than that with LISA alone by several orders of magnitude.
 Take the median values obtained with the Q3nod model and the LISA-Taiji-TianQin network: $d_L\sim 1300$ Mpc, $\Delta d_L\sim 0.8$ Mpc, $\Delta \Omega_s\sim 5.1\times 10^{-5}$ deg$^2$, we estimate the uncertainty of the volume that the source is located in as $\Delta V\sim 6.7\times 10^{-8}$ Gpc$^3$.
 Since the number density of galaxies is about $3\times 10^6$ Gpc$^{-3}$ \cite{Gupta:2019okl}, the error of the localized volume will contain no more than one field galaxy.
 Once the MBBH is located within one galaxy, then the host galaxy can be identified and we can determine whether there is a SN Ia occurred in the same galaxy.
 If MBBH mergers and SNe Ia occur in the same host galaxy, then we can calibrate standard candles with standard sirens.